 The player on the dealer's left leads any card.
 Each player, in turn, must follow suit if possible, or trump.
 If unable to follow suit, a player may play any card.

 When a lower trump is led, a player is not required to follow suit with the five or jack of trumps or the ace of hearts.

 A trick containing a trump is won by the highest trump played.
 Any other trick is won by the highest card of the suit led.
 The winner of each trick leads next.

 Before every hand, players put one chip each into a pot.
 The pot may be taken by the first player to win three tricks in any deal.
 However, that player also has the option of continuing to play after winning three tricks.
-In that case, he must win all five tricks.
-If he does, that player wins the pot plus one chip from each opponent.
-If he does not win all five tricks, the player wins nothing, and the pot "rolls over" to the next hand.
+In that case, they must win all five tricks.
+If they do, that player wins the pot plus one chip from each opponent.
+If they do not win all five tricks, the player wins nothing, and the pot "rolls over" to the next hand.

 There is a misdeal if too many or too few cards are dealt, if the dealer exposes a card in dealing, if the deal begins with an uncut pack (provided a new deal is demanded before the deal is completed), or if the dealer counts the cards on the table or in the pack.
 If there is a misdeal, the deal passes to the player on the original dealer's left.

 A hand with an incorrect number of cards is dead, and the other players continue play.
-However, if a player has won three tricks with an irregular hand before it is discovered, he wins the pot.
+However, if a player has won three tricks with an irregular hand before it is discovered, they win the pot.

-If there is an illegal exposure of a card after any player has won two tricks, the offender's hand is dead, and he does not receive cards until the pot in progress is won.
-However, he must still add to the pot when other players do.
+If there is an illegal exposure of a card after any player has won two tricks, the offender's hand is dead, and they do not receive cards until the pot in progress is won.
+However, you must still add to the pot when other players do.